oVirt/ovirt-site/source/tutorial/crashcourse.html.md

                         break;
                 }
             }

         });

 Since we want the game to notify our plugin upon specific occasions, we use `api.options` to configure source origin(s) from which HTML5 `message` events will be accepted.
-Our snippet uses <http://127.0.0.1:8700> so we assume Engine runs on localhost and WebAdmin is available at port 8700 over HTTP protocol.
+Above snippet uses <http://127.0.0.1:8700> so we assume Engine runs on localhost and WebAdmin is available at port 8700 over HTTP protocol.

 The `DataCenterSelectionChange` callback receives currently selected items (entities) as function `arguments`.
 Since we only care for single Data Center selected in the main tab, we check `arguments.length` and remember or forget current selection.